 Email marketers keep asking themselves this question: what’s the best time to send an email?
-There are some helpful general answers.
-In fact, we did research and published an infographic about it.
+Every quarter we’re actually running a report on this.
 But here’s the best answer.
 It depends: on your subscribers, your niche, and other factors.
 If you think this is bad news, think again.
 It’s great news — and the news just got better.

 The perfect time to send email